 This one is off the beaten path.
 In fact, it’s located down a gravel road with a spare sign to guide but it’s worth the exploration.
-Located next to Gurney, 30 miles east of campus, there’s hiking trails to the upper falls and the lower falls.
+Located next to Gurney, 30 miles east of campus, there are hiking trails to the upper falls and the lower falls.
 In summer, people play in the pools below the falls.
 But in all seasons, the hike down and up is worth the cardio workout.

 Houghton Falls, Washburn

 Houghton Falls has become a rite of passage for students.
 It is a gorgeous, flat, easy hike that follows waterfalls and rock formations all the way to Lake Superior.
 Take your swim gear—you’ll likely want it.
 20 minutes from campus.

 Take a fifteen-minute ferry trip from Bayfield to Madeline Island.
 If you’re on foot, you can tour the Madeline Island Museum, have a drink at Tom’s Burned Down Café (yes, it’s as interesting as it sounds), eat dinner, and check out the galleries.
 Or you can bike, hike, swim, and so on.
 32 minutes from campus to catch the ferry.

 Tour Stockton Island